 Today it serves as a source of inspiration, guidance, and stands as a monument to Gandhi's life mission and a testimony to others who have fought a similar struggle.
 The main section of the Ashram is the Gandhi Smarak Sangrahalaya which is a pictorial museum.
 In 1963, architect Charles Correa designed and built the museum.
-Along with the museum, this ashram houses a library, auditorium and photo galleries depicting the life of Mahatma Gandhi.
-Archives of letters written by Gandhi, manuscripts of his articles and films based on India's freedom struggle are housed within the walls of the ashram.
-The library of the Ashram holds a collection of 35,000 books, all of which are based on the life of Mahatma Gandhi and Indian freedom movement.
+Along with the museum, this ashram houses a library, auditorium, and photo galleries depicting the life of Mahatma Gandhi.
+One can also see archives of letters written by Gandhi, manuscripts of his articles, and films based on India's freedom struggle here while part of Ahmedabad tour.
+The library of the Ashram holds a collection of 35,000 books, all of which are based on the life of Mahatma Gandhi and the Indian freedom movement.

-Visitors can explore the ashram in the 90 minutes guided tour that is organised by the Ashram trust.
-The tour starts with the slide show and takes the tourists to various parts of ashram like Magan Niwas, Upasana Mandir, Hriday Kunj and Vinoba-Mira Kutir.
-Other parts like Nandini, Udyog Mandir, Somnath Chattralaya, Teacher's Niwas and Gandhi in Ahmedabad can also be visited.
+Visitors can explore the ashram in the 90 minutes guided tour that is organized by the Ashram trust.
+The tour starts with the slide show and takes the tourists to various parts of the ashram like Magan Niwas, Upasana Mandir, Hriday Kunj, and Vinoba-Mira Kutir.
+Other parts like Nandini, Udyog Mandir, Somnath Chattralaya, Teacher's Niwas, and Gandhi in Ahmedabad can also be visited.
 The 90 minutes long tour ends after visiting Painting Gallery, 'My life is my message', and Library and Archives.